lisaoude/browser-technologies-2021/README.md

 <!-------------------------- New Paragraph -------------------------->

-## :pizza::ramen: Take aways for my next project
+## :pizza: Take aways for my next project

+- Use feature detection to make sure all my code always works the way I intended it to

 <br/>